bob-collective/bob/docs/docs/learn/builder-guides/metamask-snap.md

 :::tip

-To see how to connect to the BOB BTC Snap and call the available methods, take a look at the [utils.ts](https://github.com/bob-collective/demo-unified-assets-tracker/blob/1475ef915518d45103cd4581c3901ede216a6197/ui/src/utils/btcsnap.ts) file in our demo app.
+To see how to connect to the BOB BTC Snap and call the available methods, take a look at the [utils.ts](https://github.com/bob-collective/demo-unified-assets-tracker/blob/1475ef915518d45103cd4581c3901ede216a6197/ui/src/utils/btcsnap.ts) file.

 :::